Mihailorama/simple-platform-server/README.md

 server and maintains the bearer token needed for API access in the http session.

+If no credentials are configured it defaults to the demonstration client.

 All API requests made by the UI are proxied through this server which adds the token to the request.